json-schema-form/angular-schema-form-bootstrap/README.md

 ```sh
 npm install angular-schema-form-bootstrap
 ```
-And then include `angular-schema-form-bootstrap.min.js`.
+And then include `angular-schema-form-bootstrap-bundled.min.js`.
 Note that angular-schema-form >= 1.0.0-alpha.1 is needed.

 You **DO NOT** need to include angular-schema-form with this version, it is now embedded within the above file.
+If you wish to include the files separately you can still use `angular-schema-form-bootstrap.min.js`

 Future
 ------
 Using the new builder opens up for a lot of optimization.
 Primarily we can get rid of a lot of small watches by using build helpers.
 For instance, slapping on a `sf-changed` directive *only* if the form definition has an `onChange` option.

-We also intend to provide a version that can be added as just the decorator without including Angular Schema Form.

 Developer Install
 -----------------